briantroy/DB-Plus-Memcache/README.markdown

 # DB-Plus-Memcache

-DB Plus Memcache is a RDBMS (via PHP PDO) independent PHP Data Access Layer class that makes is easy (really, really easy) to build your PHP applications with Memcache support by default.
+DB Plus Memcache is a DB independent PHP Data Access Layer class that makes is easy (really, really easy) to build your PHP applications with Memcache support by default.

+Supporting both NoSQL (via pluggable persistance classes) and all major RDBMS (via PHP PDO).

-This has been extensively tested against MySQL - Results on other DBs may vary.
+This has been extensively tested against MySQL and MongoDB - Results on other DBs may vary.

 ## What's New In Version 1.2